JetBrains/android/android/src/org/jetbrains/android/dom/README.md

 completion, one with the wrong insert handler.
 > **TODO:** Add more lookup strings in other file types, e.g. preferences.
-> **TODO:** Class names in tags are provided by DOM, `getVariants` in `AndroidXmlReferenceProvider.MyClassOrPackageReference`, `AndroidXmlCompletionContributor` and `AndroidLayoutXmlTagNameProvider`.
+> **TODO:** Class names in tags are provided by DOM, `getVariants` in `AndroidXmlReferenceProvider.MyClassOrPackageReference`,
+        `AndroidXmlCompletionContributor` and `AndroidLayoutXmlTagNameProvider`.
 > **TODO:** Remove the "namespace prefix" completion from `AndroidXmlCompletionContributor`, since all attributes are suggested anyway.
 > **TODO:** Can we make `AndroidXmlCompletionContributor` not specialized to only work on layouts?

+When a new tag is inserted, `XmlTagInsertHandler` uses information from `AndroidXmlTagDescriptor` to add required attributes and subtags to the inserted template (this can be turned off in settings, but it enabled by default). `AndroidXmlTagDescriptor` is an adapter around
-When a new tag is inserted, `AndroidXmlTagDescriptor.getContentType` is called to determine if it should be collapsed or not, depending on whether we expect the tag to have children or not.
+`DomElementXmlDescriptor`, so the easiest way to mark an attribute as required is with the `@Required` annotation. `getContentType` is called on the descriptor to determine if the new tag should be closed or not, depending on whether we expect the tag to have children.

-> **TODO:** handle more cases, e.g. manifest, preference groups.
+> **TODO:** handle more cases in `getContentType`, e.g. manifest, preference groups.
 Base this on static DOM information?

 ## Documentation providers

 While editing Android XML files, users can use the "quick documentation" feature to see details about the referenced resources (including attr resources "referenced" by using XML attributes with matching names).
 The documentation HTML comes from `AndroidXmlDocumentationProvider`.

 > **TODO:** Documentation on attribute code lookup items is broken.